 Providing uncompensated services, outreach and education that benefit our region’s families has been a part of our mission for more than a century.
 We’ve historically spent more on uncompensated community benefits than all other Fresno-area hospitals combined – and in some years, nearly double the combined total of all other area hospitals.

-report looks at challenges and barriers to good health in Fresno, Kings, Madera and Tulare counties.
+We do this in collaboration with the Hospital Council of Northern and Central California and a dozen other Valley health providers.
+This assessment looks at the challenges and barriers to good health in Fresno, Kings, Madera and Tulare counties.

 From the findings of the Community Health Needs Assessment, we create an implementation plan that outlines how our hospitals are responding to the region’s identified health issues.
 This implementation plan is required by the federal Patient Protection and Affordable Care Act of 2010.